norma13115/aisd-wde-4-Intermediate-flexbox/README.md

 ```

 **Explanation:**
-This code creates the main content area of the webpage using a layout of six content boxes for displaying key information.
+- This code creates the main content area of the webpage using a layout of six content boxes for displaying key information.

 ## 5. **Add the Footer**
-In this step, we will add a footer to the webpage to display copyright information at the bottom.
+In this step, you will add a footer to the webpage to display copyright information at the bottom.

 - [ ] In `index.html`, below the main section code after the `</main>` tag, add the following code for the footer: